 In her spare time, Mrs Walker loves spending time with her family and friends.
 She also enjoys listening to music, watching films at the cinema, going to the gym and travelling to different places.

-Miss Megan Bailey – Year Two Teacher
+Miss Megan Bailey – Year One Teacher & Music Lead

 Prior to joining RFPS, Miss Bailey attended the University of Worcester where she completed her three year BA (Hons) in Primary Teaching.
 She then taught at a primary school in Coventry in Key Stage 1.
 During this time, Miss Bailey was Music co-ordinator and really enjoyed the opportunity to get to know all children throughout the school through various extra-curricular activities.

 Miss Bailey has an agricultural background and loves all things farming!
 She hopes to help children understand where their food comes from and the processes involved from farm to fork!
 She is looking forward to sharing this with her class.
 She also enjoys creating resources for the children to use in lesson time and also developing children’s growth mindsets!

 Miss Lauren Calcutt – Reception Teacher

 Miss Calcutt is one of our Reception teachers.
 She is responsible for our Marvellous Monkeys class.